KL4805/DLG_COMP5212/README.md

 Note: The code here are minor modifications based on https://github.com/mit-han-lab/dlg.
 We acknowledge their contributions.

+Update Apr 15th.
+The `invgrad.py` is inspired by https://github.com/jonasgeiping/invertinggradients.
+We also acknowledge their contributions.

 ## Original Paper

 DLG: \[[paper](https://arxiv.org/abs/1906.08935)\] \[[Website](https://hanlab.mit.edu/projects/dlg/)\]